• Skip to primary navigation

 Home

-Bleaching wood is a great way to update a piece of furniture.
+Bleaching wood is a great way to update a furniture piece.
+Bleaching is a process that lightens the color of wood through a chemical process.
 My husband had an old desk he used when he was a teen.
-It is a beautiful oak desk, in just the style I was going for in Little Buddy's room.
-The only problem?
-The old oak color.
-Let's bleach it!
+It is a beautiful oak desk that matched the style in Little Buddy's new room.
+However, I didn't love the vintage oak wood tones.
+However, bleaching red oak can help to remove the reddish/orange tones that date this type of wood.

 Bleaching wood furniture